jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### No Overhead of Command Creation

 One of the reasons why private contents of a call are only created just before the call is run, is because this prevents overhead of creation.
 If you might create the whole call structure when the great grandparent of commands is created, then this is not only a lot of work in one blow, but also, a lot of command call objects are created, that never get to run in the first place, because it only runs under certain conditions.
-Delayed creation of the private contents of a command call prevents this overhead of procedure creation and creates a neat and steady rate of procedure creation.
+Delayed creation of the private contents of a command call prevents this overhead of command creation and creates a neat and steady rate of command creation.

 ### No Circular Command Creation